davidavdav/ROC/INSTALL.md

 As long as this package is not in CRAN, installation may ba a hassle.
 Installation will depend on the operating system.

-It is probaly easiest if you have a version  2.15 of R installed or a more recent version.
+It is probaly easiest if you have R version 2.15 or a more recent version installed.

 Operating systems that I like
 -----------------------------

 This would include most Linux and Unix-like systems

   - Download the package from github as a single [ROC.tar.gz](https://api.github.com/repos/davidavdav/ROC/tarball)
   - in a command line, type

  ```sh
  R --vanilla CMD INSTALL ROC.tar.gz